 Tooth extraction is considered the treatment of last resort in the event of damage or infection but is often a necessary component of maintaining your dental health in certain circumstances.
 Corbin Dental offers tooth extractions in our Bayside, Jackson Heights and Oyster Bay, NY dental offices.
-Dr. Richard and Dr. Bruce Corbin may recommend a tooth extraction for a range of reasons as part of a treatment plan to maintain or restore the health and function of your smile.
+Dr. Richard and Dr. Bruce Corbin may recommend a tooth extraction for a range of reasons as part of a general dental treatment plan, to maintain or restore the health and function of your smile.

 Common reasons for tooth extraction: